aasish02/aasish02/README.md

 - 🔭 I’m currently working on *Object Detection using ML algorithms*

-- 🌱 I’m currently learning *Machine learning and Frontend frameworks*
+- 🌱 I’m currently learning *Machine learning and Frontend framework and libraries*

 - 👯 I’m looking to collaborate on *Machine learning projects*